isabella232/solutions-geoevent-java/solutions-geoevent/processors/eventjoiner-processor/README.md

 * In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components.
 You should see the newly created service and it should have a status of 'Started'.

-* Using the GeoEvent Simulator, load the simulation file located at  solutions-geoevent-java\data\simulation_files\fieldgrouper.csv
+* Using the GeoEvent Simulator, load the simulation file located at  solutions-geoevent-java\data\simulation_files\eventjoiner.csv
 * Set the listening server to your geoevent server instance (local host if the simulator is on the same machine as geoevent server)
 * Set the port to the same value as you set the input services port and click the connect button
 * Click the 'Play' button to run the simulation